kristianmandrup/markoa-sample-app/README.md

 Which will run `mount-self.js` (which should work).

-or simply use npm:
+### Development mode

+Install browser-refresh

+`npm install -g browser-refresh`

+Then launch application with browser-refresh

+`browser-refresh test`

+This will ensure that any change to a marko template will cause a browser refresh for instant feedback :)

+### Using npm

+Start app:

 `npm start`

-and until we get real tests written...
+or until we get real tests written...

 `npm test`

+*should run tests instead :P*

 ### Marko Hot Reload